nurykim/ChemTrack/README.md

-Delete any existing code, then paste the Apps Script code shown in the app's Setup tab → "Show Apps Script code" Click Save (floppy disk icon), then Deploy → New deployment Set type to Web app, execute as Me, access to Anyone → click Deploy Copy the long URL it gives you
+Delete any existing code, then paste the Apps Script code shown in the app's Setup tab → "Show Apps Script code" Click Save (floppy disk icon), then Deploy → New deployment Set type to Web app, execute as Me, access to Anyone → click Deploy Copy the long URL under 'Web App' it gives you
 Back in the app → Setup tab → paste the URL → click Connect Copy the sheet url and copy it to the google sheet direct url, hit save Click Sync all data now to push any existing chemicals up